Tippenn/GIMERSIA/README.md

 ## What I Learned

-This project strengthened my understanding of:
+This project reinforced the importance of building scalable systems from the beginning of development.
+By maintaining a clean architecture and modular gameplay systems, new features could be added without requiring major refactoring.

+Additionally, I gained valuable experience in:

-- Designing scalable gameplay systems
+- Designing maintainable gameplay systems
-- Creating reusable tools for non-programmers
+- Creating reusable tools for designers through ScriptableObjects
-- Performance optimization in Unity
+- Structuring projects for long-term scalability
 - Collaborating effectively within a multidisciplinary team
-- Organizing large gameplay codebases
+- Developing gameplay features while keeping the codebase organized and sustainable

 ---